arnaudeveloper/msp430-HM10/README.md

 > _To establish a connection the module that need to establish this connection must change his role to master.
 That doesn't mean that the module it's a master.
 In other words, we differentiate the module that it's a master because it needs take this role, of the "real master" of the net because we have decided on the code_

-Find the master is the "game" used for `config_DISC()` to scan around and discoverd an HM-10 master module.
+Find the master is the "game" used for `config_DISC()` to scan around and discovered an HM-10 master module.

 I will use this function to explain how it works "my own protocol".